 All University students are responsible for knowing and meeting all degree requirements outlined in the University Catalog at the time they commenced their studies at the University of the People.
-They may elect instead to complete the requirements in the most recent Catalog.

 Credit Hours

 University of the People employs a system of assigning course credit hours to all courses to track student achievement.
 The semester hour is used to quantify and represent the time an average student is expected to be actively engaged in the educational process.
 It represents a reasonable expectation of the time it will take the average student to achieve the stated learning outcomes in a course.